Master of Science in Statistics

 The MS degree requires 34 credits, which must include at least three 500 or 600 level statistics courses beyond the core.
 In addition to completing the required course credits, the student must pass a written exam.
 Much of the second year of the Master of Science program consists of elective courses determined by the student and his or her major professor.
 During or after the final semester of course work, students take an oral exam on work completed for the creative component (a capstone project).
 This is the “Final Examination” mentioned in the Graduate Catalog.

-If English is not a student’s native language he or she will be required to take an English exam at the start of the first semester of graduate study, which may be waived by the university for certain circumstances.
+If English is not a student’s native language, they will be required to take an English placement exam at the start of the first semester of graduate study, which may be waived by the university for certain circumstances.
 Based on the results of this exam, the student may be required to take one or more English courses.
 Other language requirements, if any, will be established by the Program of Study Committee and major professor.

 All students seeking the degree Master of Science in Statistics are required to know the material in the core courses (STAT 500, 510, 520, 542, 543, and 579).
 Most full-time students complete the Master of Science program in two years.
 A typical program of study is shown below.

 STAT 542 (4 cr) Theory of Probability and Statistics I

 STAT 579 (1 cr) Introduction to Statistical Computing

 STAT 543 (3 cr) Theory of Probability and Statistics II